Last updated on February 2nd, 2021

 PrintShop– What’s your process of creating a piece of artwork and what tools and techniques do you use?

 Magda – Animation is a technique, not a genre.
 My process of creating art consists of many techniques.
-But for a custom t-shirt , I prefer to make some traditional sketches and after that, I process them in digital format.
+But for custom shirts, I prefer to make some traditional sketches and after that, I process them in digital format.

 PrintShop– How do you find inspiration and stay creative?